awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v2/home](https://console.aws.amazon.com/sns/v2/home)\.

 1. In the navigation bar, change the region to **US East \(N\.
-Virginia\)**, if necessary\.
+Virginia\)**, if it is not selected already\.
 You must select this region because the SNS notifications that you are subscribing to were created in this region\.

 1. In the navigation pane, choose **Subscriptions**\.